ZiggyCreatures/FusionCache/docs/FailSafe.md

 Typically in these situations we would be out of luck because the expired value **is already gone for good**, even though we would have preferred to use it for a little bit longer (after all, we are using a cache because we are ok with using slightly stale data, that's the whole point), instead of having to most probably surface the error to our users.

-Wouldn't it be nice to have a way to kepp using a stale value for a little longer?
+Wouldn't it be nice to have a way to keep using a stale value for a little longer?

 This is exactly what the **Fail-Safe** mechanism does.